-“Market conditions imposed by and in response to COVID-19 and emerging variants” once again places among the top five risks for healthcare organizations but drops from the second spot in 2021 to third in our current survey.
+“Market conditions imposed by and in response to COVID-19 and emerging variants” once again places among the top five risks for healthcare organisations but drops from the second spot in 2021 to third in our current survey.
 The response to COVID-19 and emerging variants has ensured that virtual services are here to stay — and are also value-based and designed to improve patient outcomes.
 Disruptive innovation has fueled the changes from in-person to virtual visits and from inpatient acute care to acute care in the home.
 Increasing access to virtual disease management and behavioral health services is a positive outcome from the pandemic and a positive change in the care delivery for consumers.

-The rapid growth in healthcare technology to support the new delivery models includes remote patient monitoring and telehealth services, which have emerged as viable clinical services now reimbursable for healthcare organizations.
+The rapid growth in healthcare technology to support the new delivery models includes remote patient monitoring and telehealth services, which have emerged as viable clinical services now reimbursable for healthcare organisations.
 Providers now have greater flexibility to use telehealth modalities to treat patients safely, and reimbursement for these services has improved significantly.
-The CMS and commercial payers have significantly expanded the number of reimbursable services that healthcare organizations can provide via telehealth and increased the reimbursement rates for these services considerably.
+The CMS and commercial payers have significantly expanded the number of reimbursable services that healthcare organisations can provide via telehealth and increased the reimbursement rates for these services considerably.
 However, many emergency policies were enacted by HHS to increase telehealth access during the pandemic, but they will expire with the PHE unless state legislatures and Congress act.

-As these new services become more mainstream, it’s important to evaluate the potential organizational risks associated with incorrect deployment and operation of virtual care services, including remote patient monitoring and hospital care at home, as well as tactics to audit and monitor these functions as they are deployed and operate sustainably across the care continuum.
+As these new services become more mainstream, it’s important to evaluate the potential organisational risks associated with incorrect deployment and operation of virtual care services, including remote patient monitoring and hospital care at home, as well as tactics to audit and monitor these functions as they are deployed and operate sustainably across the care continuum.

 With the change in venue for a visit from in-person to virtual, providers must understand the documentation required to demonstrate that the service billed for was indeed provided.
 Providers should properly document virtual visits within the electronic health record the same as in-person visits, including concepts like medical decision-making.
 Providers must ensure clinical workflows are effective and efficient, and they must audit for accurate documentation and coding.
 They also need to evaluate how telehealth technology can create a seamless provider and patient interface.
 Written workflows and scripts should be implemented for staff to engage with patients fully and consistently.
 Staff and providers should be trained to conduct a virtual visit, focusing on improving the patient’s experience and reinforcing the importance of patient satisfaction.
 Reporting and approval mechanisms should be established and identified in all policies, procedures and medical practices that include document approval from both administrative and medical staff.
 Routine medical staff oversight should keep triage and clinical protocols up to date with evidence-based practices and in compliance with CDC guidelines, including specific behavioral health protocols for suicide prevention.
-Successful implementation of digital health programs with well-designed processes can ensure better patient outcomes and financial stability for healthcare providers.
+Successful implementation of digital health programmes with well-designed processes can ensure better patient outcomes and financial stability for healthcare providers.

-The pandemic has affected healthcare market conditions in other ways, including the utilization of medical services that continues to vary due to COVID-19, but is getting closer to returning to pre-pandemic levels.
+The pandemic has affected healthcare market conditions in other ways, including the utilisation of medical services that continues to vary due to COVID-19, but is getting closer to returning to pre-pandemic levels.
 As a result, risk adjustment factors are being carefully evaluated to drive premium payment adjustments.
 In addition, the pandemic has highlighted the impact of social determinants of health, and the effects racial and ethnic disparities in healthcare delivery have on public health overall.
-Population health programs that cover public health for a geographical area should include the collection and analysis of social data to design programs and services, such as virtual services, which can reinforce healthy behaviors and improve outcomes for people in that area.
+Population health programmes that cover public health for a geographical area should include the collection and analysis of social data to design programmes and services, such as virtual services, which can reinforce healthy behaviors and improve outcomes for people in that area.

-Workforce challenges aren’t a new issue for healthcare organizations, but the industry is in crisis mode as perennial healthcare workforce shortages have been significantly exacerbated by COVID-19 and related trends, including employee burnout and vaccination mandates.
+Workforce challenges aren’t a new issue for healthcare organisations, but the industry is in crisis mode as perennial healthcare workforce shortages have been significantly exacerbated by COVID-19 and related trends, including employee burnout and vaccination mandates.
 Employees in the healthcare industry, especially clinicians, are overworked and exhausted, physically and emotionally, facing harsh working conditions and long hours.
-Provider organizations can’t keep facilities appropriately staffed, let alone attract and retain “top talent.”
+Provider organisations can’t keep facilities appropriately staffed, let alone attract and retain “top talent.”

-Healthcare organizations are dealing with material increases in job vacancies and turnover rates — and the corresponding stress on their bottom line.
+Healthcare organisations are dealing with material increases in job vacancies and turnover rates — and the corresponding stress on their bottom line.
 Consider that the annual rate of turnover in key departments such as emergency, intensive care and nursing has increased from 18% to 30% since the start of the PHE, according to PINC AI data.

-Staffing shortages have also led to a subsequent increase in wages, creating significant financial impacts for many healthcare organizations.
+Staffing shortages have also led to a subsequent increase in wages, creating significant financial impacts for many healthcare organisations.
 Research shows hospital and healthcare systems across the United States are paying $24 billion more per year for qualified clinical labor than they did before the pandemic.
-Healthcare organizations are increasing salaries in key departments, like the intensive care unit (ICU), where base salaries have increased 5.5% from the fourth quarter of 2019 to the third quarter of 2020.
+Healthcare organisations are increasing salaries in key departments, like the intensive care unit (ICU), where base salaries have increased 5.5% from the fourth quarter of 2019 to the third quarter of 2020.
 The wage increases haven’t been enough to address the staffing shortages sufficiently, so hospitals are using overtime and agency and temporary labor; this has resulted in hourly wages almost doubling.
 Cost increases for qualified labor are likely to persist in the coming years.
-Healthcare organizations will need to address the impact rising labor costs will have on their future and their operational targets, including quality of care and overall cost containment.
+Healthcare organisations will need to address the impact rising labor costs will have on their future and their operational targets, including quality of care and overall cost containment.